intelligentgraphics/OpenConfiguration/README.md

 ## Todos

-- neutral animation API (currently a proprietary ig API is used, which maybe a starting point for some more neutral one)
+- T1 neutral animation API (currently a proprietary ig API is used, which maybe a good starting point for a more neutral API) [eb@ig]

-- roundtrip modes: currently there's either a full roundtrip or a non-geometric one on product level.
-Seems there's a need for an update of interactor parameters as 3rd roundtrip mode)
+- T2: roundtrip modes: currently there's either a full roundtrip or a non-geometric one on product level.
+Seems there's a need for an update of interactor parameters as 3rd roundtrip mode) [eb@ig]

-- provide JSON Schema for OC
+- T3: provide JSON Schema for OC [eb@ig]

 ## Basic Structure (Scene.ts)